John Robert Lee (poet)

-John Robert Lee (born 1948) is a Saint Lucian, Christian poet, writer, journalist and librarian.
+John Robert Lee (born 1948) is a Saint Lucian Christian poet, writer, journalist and librarian.
 He has been awarded the Saint Lucia Medal of Merit (Gold) for his contribution to the development of Saint Lucian arts and culture.
 In 2017, his Collected Poems (1975–2015) were published by Peepal Tree Press.

 Life

 John Robert Lee was born in Saint Lucia in 1948.
 The son of an Anglican father and a Catholic mother, he attended Anglican schools and a Catholic church as a child.
 From 1960 to 1967, he attended Saint Mary's College.
 Leaving the school after Sixth Form, he worked at the Royal Bank of Canada.
 During this time he became connected with the St. Lucia Arts Guild, a theatre company established in the years after the Second World War by the Walcott brothers and their friends and dedicated to the exploration of Caribbean identity.

 In 1969, he began studying a general arts degree at the University of the West Indies at Cave Hill in Barbados, which included English and French literature, language, history and sociology.
 Here he met Caribbean artists and became involved in theatre, later forming his own New Day Theatre Workshop in Saint Lucia.
 He later graduated from the University of the West Indies at Mona in Jamaica with a first-class degree.

 In 1974, he returned to Saint Lucia and taught at Saint Mary's College.
 In 1970, he published his first poems in Link magazine, a Saint Lucian literary journal.
-In 1975, his first collection of poetry, Vocation, was published by the University of the West Indies' Extra Mural Department.
-In the mid-seventies, he left Saint Mary's College to work as an announcer and producer for Radio St. Lucia and as a cultural officer for Julian Hunte's group of companies.
+In 1975, his first collection of poetry, Vocation, was published by the University of the West Indies' Extra Mural Department In the mid-1970s, he left Saint Mary's College to work as an announcer and producer for Radio St. Lucia and as a cultural officer for Julian Hunte's group of companies.

-Lee has said, "I always mark the years 1968 to 1980 as the birth of the new Caribbean.
+Lee has said: "I always mark the years 1968 to 1980 as the birth of the new Caribbean.
 I'm talking about twelve years in which a new Caribbean came."
-The influence of the new Caribbean culture he engaged with, including music and writers like Kamau Braithwaite and Derek Walcott, have remained with him throughout his life.
+The influence of the new Caribbean culture he engaged with, including music and writers like Kamau Brathwaite and Derek Walcott, have remained with him throughout his life.
 During this time, he also engaged with Rastafari before leaving for religious reasons and returning to Christianity.

 Lee is a professional librarian.
 In 1979, he joined the Central Library in Saint Lucia and entered the library profession.
 He has worked at the Castries Central Library and the Hunter J. Francois Library of the Sir Arthur Lewis Community College, Director of Government Information Services and as the information manager at the Folk Research Centre in St Lucia.

-He created MAHANAIM publishing, under which he has published several books.
+He created MAHANAIM publishing, under which imprint he has published several books.
 He writes an occasional blog entitled MAHANAIM notes.